An extended Wigner's friend no-go theorem inspired by generalized contextuality: Appendix B: Noncontextual Friendliness imposes weaker constraints on correlations than noncontextuality

 To satisfy equation \eqref{eq:NewOE}, it suffices that the preparations associated with the two values of $a$ and the ones associated with the two values of $c$ mix into the same mixed state.
-Additionally, Operational Agency requires:
+Additionally, Noncontextual Agency requires:

-In fact, these equalities would hold for a hypothetical agent who could cheat the protocol by storing $c$ without being affected by Alice’s actions.
-By Operational Agency, they remain valid even in the absence of such an agent, in particular regardless of whether Bob chooses $y=1$ or $y=2$.
-However, notice that when Alice performs the operation corresponding to $x=2$, Operational Friendliness does not prevent the possibility that, in general, a hypothetical agent would verify that and similarly for $b,c$.
+In fact, these equalities are predicted by the theory for any alternative protocol in which $c$ is recorded in a separate register prior to Alice's operation, since in that case Alice's actions do not affect the recorded outcome.
+By Noncontextual Agency, they continue to hold for the empirical-level correlations in the actual protocol, where these joint variables are inaccessible to any single agent but, by virtue of AOE, still exist as facts about the world; in particular, they hold regardless of whether Bob chooses $y=1$ or $y=2$.
+However, notice that when Alice performs the operation corresponding to $x=2$, Noncontextual Friendliness does not prevent the possibility that, in general, the theory itself would predict and similarly for $b,c$.
 Let us see this in a specific example.
 Consider the LF setup from the proof of Theorem \ref{th:NCF} and imagine that Alice, for $x=2,$ performs a rotation $R_\varphi$ by an angle $\varphi \neq 0$ around the $y$-axis on the system measured by Charlie.
-The hypothetical agent would then find that $p(d|c,x=1)$ is obtained by performing the measurement $D$ on $U_C^\dagger \ket{c}$ -- which yields the same result as performing a measurement on $\ket{c}$.
-The agent would also find that $p(d|c,x=2)$ is obtained by performing the measurement $D$ on $R_\varphi \ket{c}$ -- which yields the same result as performing a measurement on $R_\varphi \ket{c}$.
-This means that ultimately they would indeed find that $p(d|c,x=1) \neq p(d|c,x=2)$.
+The theory then predicts that $p(d|c,x=1)$ is obtained by performing the measurement $D$ on $U_C^\dagger \ket{c}$ -- which yields the same result as performing a measurement on $\ket{c}$ -- whereas $p(d|c,x=2)$ is obtained by performing the measurement $D$ on $R_\varphi \ket{c}$.
+These two distributions are in general distinct, so $p(d|c,x=1) \neq p(d|c,x=2)$.
 An analogous argument works when considering $b,c$.

-In conclusion, Operational Friendliness poses no restrictions (apart from no-superdeterminism) on the correlations $p(b,a|y=1,x=1),p(b,a|y=2,x=1),p(b,a|y=1,x=2),p(b,a|y=2,x=2)$.
-Therefore, these correlations can violate noncontextuality inequalities while the scenario still satisfies Operational Friendliness.
+In conclusion, Noncontextual Friendliness poses no restrictions (apart from no-superdeterminism) on the correlations $p(b,a|y=1,x=1),p(b,a|y=2,x=1),p(b,a|y=1,x=2),p(b,a|y=2,x=2)$.
+Therefore, these correlations can violate noncontextuality inequalities while the scenario still satisfies Noncontextual Friendliness.